 Retain the following section for primary-secondary plants with variable speed primary pumps and primary and secondary loop flow meters.
 Delete otherwise.

-Primary pump speed shall be reset by a reverse acting PID loop maintaining flow through the decoupler as measured by the primary flowrate less secondary flowrate at 0 gpm.
+Primary pump speed shall be reset by a reverse acting PID loop maintaining flow through the decoupler as measured by the primary flowrate less secondary flowrate at [UNITS [0 L/s] [0 gpm]].
 Loop output shall be mapped from B-MinPriPumpSpdStage to 100% speed in proportion to loop output from 0% to 100%.

-An offset of 0 gpm maximizes condensing operation for plants with condensing boilers at the risk of some secondary recirculation (and thus HWST degradation) due to control loop hunting.
+An offset of [UNITS [0 L/s] [0 gpm]] maximizes condensing operation for plants with condensing boilers at the risk of some secondary recirculation (and thus HWST degradation) due to control loop hunting.
 This risk is warranted to maximize condensing boiler efficiency.
 For non-condensing boiler plants, a small positive offset can be used to minimize the risk of secondary recirculation.

 Retain the following section for primary-secondary plants with variable speed primary pumps and a flow meter in the decoupler.
 Delete otherwise.

-Primary pump speed shall be reset by a reverse acting PID loop maintaining flow through the decoupler flow meter at 0 gpm, where positive flow indicates flow from the supply to the return.
+Primary pump speed shall be reset by a reverse acting PID loop maintaining flow through the decoupler flow meter at [UNITS [0 L/s] [0 gpm]], where positive flow indicates flow from the supply to the return.
 Loop output shall be mapped from B-MinPriPumpSpdStage to 100% speed in proportion to loop output from 0% to 100%.

 Retain the following three sections for primary-secondary plants with variable speed primary pumps and a secondary loop supply temperature sensor, but no flow meters from which to deduce decoupler flow.
 Delete otherwise.